Chirography

 Chirography (from Greek χείρ hand) is the study of penmanship and handwriting in all of its aspects.

 History

 According to Georges Jean (1992, p.
 12), standardised writing 'cannot be said to exist until there is an agreed upon repertoire of formal signs or symbols that can be used to reproduce clearly the thoughts and feelings' that those utilising them hope to put forth.

 Ancient writing

-Although writing's origins may be traced back to the renowned French cave paintings in Lascaux (said to be about 20,000 years old), it appears to have been nearly 17 millennia before any formal system of writing was developed.
+Writing emerged around the 4th millennium BC, out of the necessity to keep accurate bureaucratic records.
 The Sumerians are regarded as the first everyday users (in agricultural applications) of pictographs (of which scholars have catalogued some 15,000 individual symbols).

 Contextual handwriting/cuneiform

 Contextual handwriting is said to have begun with the development of Cuneiform (from the Latin Cuneus and referring to the styluses used in creating the pictographs of the aforesaid).
 Cuneiform would be applied in the recording of the Akkadian language and several other languages of Mesopotamia as the usage of Sumerian began to fade as a spoken language.